tori5888/snake-client/README.md

 ## Getting Started

-- Follow steps inside the snek server repo to run the server side
+- Follow steps inside the snek server repo to run the server side, which can be accessed here [https://github.com/tori5888/snek-multiplayer]
 - Run the development snake client using the `node play.js` command.